raniya02/dtn_crypto_chat/README.md

 This example scenario aims to demonstrate how the DTN chat application is used to chat with other users.
 For the purpose of this example, we are "**Alice Armstrong**".

-All the following commands are assumed to be executed from the general *µD3TN* directory.
+***All the following commands are assumed to be executed from the root directory of this repository.***

 ### Step 1 - Run µD3TN and Start Certificate Authority

-Activate the Python virtual environment and run the setup script in **TERMINAL 1**:
+Activate the Python virtual environment in the `/ud3tn` directory, switch back to the root directory and run the setup script in **TERMINAL 1**:

 ```
-source .venv/bin/activate            # activates the Python virtual environment
+cd ud3tn && make virtualenv && source .venv/bin/activate && cd ..

-test/dtn_crypto_chat/test_setup.sh   # runs the bash script
+./scripts/test_setup.sh
 ```

 To run any Python scripts, it's essential to activate the Python virtual environment.
 You’ll know the environment is activated when you see `(.venv)` at the beginning of the terminal line.